Account Logon and Payments

 For more information, see our page regarding Dropping Early TLS Support.

-I am pleased to report to the membership that Davidson Water, Inc. has 60,419 total connections and 53,510 active meters.
-That is an increase of 519 from prior year.
-We added 382 new water taps in the past year.
-That is an increase of 60 over prior year and the highest number since 2008.
-Currently, we have 72 employees with one position open.
+I am pleased to report to the membership that Davidson Water, Inc. has 60,847 total connections and 53,983 active meters.
+That is an increase of 585 active taps from prior year.
+We added 463 new water taps in the past year.
+That is an increase of 81 over prior year and the highest number since 2008.
+Currently, we have 71 full-time employees and 4 part-time employees.

-Our distribution system saw upgrade and pipe relocation of 40,508’ or 7.67 miles.
-Projects included Pleasant Acres, Lower Lake Road, Old Mill Farm Road, and Reedy Creek Church Road.
-In addition to these projects, we completed 5 NC DOT projects requiring line relocations and 4 different new or expanded subdivision projects.
-We completed a Master Plan and Hydraulic Model Study with Hazen and Sawyer Environmental Engineers.
-Long term, this study will give us a roadmap for system improvements through the year 2060.
-It helps us determine our capital improvement priorities for the near future.
+Our distribution system saw line upgrades, line extensions and pipe relocation of 22,500’ or 4.26 miles.
+Projects included Ronniedale Road, Remer Regan, Beckner Road, Riverwood Drive, and Walkabout Lane.
+In addition to these projects, we completed 5 NC DOT projects requiring line relocations and 6 different new or expanded subdivision projects.
 Our main project right now is a replacement of our Hyattown Pump Station where 70% of our daily water goes through.
-This pump station is receiving new more efficient pumps, new electrical equipment, larger generator and larger piping with the room to add on more.
+This pump station is receiving new more-efficient pumps, new electrical equipment, a larger generator for back-up power and larger piping with the room to add on more.
 This project will replace 1970’s equipment.
 We estimate the new station will carry us out to the year 2060.

-Our meter department installed 3,953 radio read meters bringing the total number in our system to 39,274.
-This year we plan to be just as aggressive.
+Our meter department installed 4,044 radio read meters bringing the total number in our system to 42,842.
+We plan to have all meters replaced with AMR technology by the end of 2018.
 These meters are very accurate, have a 10 year warranty and are the best value for the company to measure and bill for water.

 Davidson Water employees have demonstrated an admirable need to give back to the community in more ways than one.
-We had an increase of 9% in employee giving in our annual United Way campaign.
-Our employees gave and collected 4 pallets of bottle water for flooding victims in Columbia, SC.
+We set a record in employee giving in our annual United Way campaign.
+Our employees partnered with RCR Racing in donating water and clothing to flood victims in West Virginia.
+Also, we partnered with Western North Carolina United Methodist Church in donating 253 buckets of cleaning supplies for flood relief in eastern North Carolina from Hurricane Matthew.
 And our annual Food Drive at Christmas is always a huge success.
-We collected $303 in cash and 633 lbs of food for Greater Outreach Ministry.
+Our employees contributed $353 in cash and 374 lbs of food for Greater Outreach Ministry in Welcome.

 Our company is fortunate to have community stewards serve on our board of directors.
-One of those is retiring from the board.
-I want to recognize Rick Hunt for 24 years of service on the board.
-Thank you for your service.
+One of whom is retiring from the board tonight.
+I want to recognize Barbara Ewings for 23 years of service on the board.
+Barbara has served as a Director since 1994.
+During this tenure she has participated in numerous industry conferences, served on multiple committees, most notably the Scholarship Committee where she served as Chair for many years.
+Barbara, we thank you for your service.
+We will miss you.

 Ron Sink, General Manager